 To honour its creator they changed the name to “Saarloos Wolfdog”.

 In 1981 the breed was recognized by the Fédération Cynologique Internationale (FCI).
-In the past, some Saarloos Wolfdogs were trained as guide dogs for the blind and as rescue dogs, but most dogs of this breed are currently kept as family companion pets.
+In the past, Saarloos Wolfdogs were trained as guide dogs for the blind and as rescue dogs, but most dogs of this breed are currently kept as family companion pets today.